StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/about-observables.md

 Observables include stateful properties like IP addresses, domain names, file MD5 hashes, and system behaviors.
 They also cover measurable events such as the creation or deletion of files, registry keys, and other activities crucial to system and network operations.

-This topic provides an overview of the main characteristics of observables in TheHive.

 ## Type

 An observable type defines the category or classification of an observable in TheHive.
 While TheHive includes a predefined set of types, this list can be [expanded with custom types](../../../../administration/observable-types/create-an-observable-type.md) to meet specific needs.